BrianHook1183/roadtrip-forecast/README.md

 ### APIs used

-Open Cage for the location input to coordinates conversion.
+OpenCage for the location input to coordinates conversion.

 CimaCell which uses corrdinates for weather forecasts.